PrincetonUniversity/slurm_mnist/README.md

 ```

 Be sure to include `conda activate tf-gpu` and `#SBATCH --gres=gpu:1` in your Slurm script on the GPU clusters. `conda activate tf-cpu` is required on the CPU clusters (Perseus and Della).

-Conda is the suggested installation method because TensorFlow includes many complex dependencies and it links to Intel MKL for increased performance.

 ## Example